Avoid ruining UX with poorly integrated ads. Discover...

 Space

 Space is the area around and between design elements.
 Effective use of space can create balance, emphasize focal points and improve readability.
-Negative space, often referred to as "white space," is particularly important as it prevents a design from feeling cluttered and overwhelming.
+Negative space, often referred to as "white space," is particularly important as it prevents a design from feeling cluttered.

 Form